 The University of Bristol has a long tradition of excellence in Artificial Intelligence, with research groups in Engineering dating back to the 1970s and 1980s.
-Now all these traditions have converged to form the Intelligent Systems Laboratory (ISL), a leading research unit counting 15 members of staff (four professors) and about 50 PhD students and postdocs.
+Now all these traditions have converged to form the Intelligent Systems Laboratory (ISL).

 Research activities include foundational work in machine learning (many of the ISL members work in this central area of research), and applications to web intelligence, machine translation, bioinformatics, semantic image analysis, robotics, as well as natural intelligent systems.
 Example ISL projects include: